Community of Practice report: working with learners

-Here we will be sharing key learning from section one of the One Digital observational and practice based learning report.
-Section 1 of the full report is available at the bottom of this page.
+Here we will be sharing key learning from section one of the One Digital observational and

 The Community of Practice carried out a range of good practice activities to capture learning, these included: